orchidsoftware/orchid.software/docs/en/docs/field.md

 ## Markdown Editor

-Editor for the lightweight markup language.
-Created with the goal of writing the most readable and easy to edit text.
-But suitable for converting into languages for advanced publications.
+The Markdown Editor field is a form element that allows the user to write and edit text using the lightweight markup language Markdown.
+It is designed to be easy to read and write, making it ideal for writing content that will be published on the web.
+The Markdown Editor field also has the ability to convert text into advanced languages for more advanced publications.

 ![Markdown](/img/ui/markdown.png)
 ![Markdown2](/img/ui/markdown2.png)

-Example:
+To create a Markdown Editor field, you can use the `SimpleMDE` class:

 ```php
 SimpleMDE::make('markdown');
 ```